eea/garie-checkmk/readme.md

 }
 ```

-Once you finished editing your config, let's set the environmental variables, build the docker image and setup our environment.
+Once you finished editing your config, let's set the environment variables, build the docker image and setup our environment.
 Set variables as described in set variables and usage section.

 ```sh